|Father||Louis (VI, The Fat, King of France 1108-1137)||Mother||Adelaide (of Savoy)|

 After marrying Eleanor Henry came under attack by Louis, Eleanor's previous husband, who did not recognise Henry as the new Duke of Aquitaine.
 Stephen sent troops and his son Eustace to help Louis against Henry.
 Henry's younger brother, Geoffrey, was also not happy with the situation and joined the quarrels.
 Henry moved quickly attacking Louis and capturing Geoffrey to secure his position as Duke.

-Henry travelled to France to meet the French King and propose a marriage between his son Henry and Louis' daughter Margaret.
+King Henry II travelled to France to meet Louis VII the French King and propose a marriage between his son Henry and Louis' daughter Margaret.
 This was accepted but the actual betrothal did not occur until November of 1160.
-Louis' children were all female, two by Elenor of Aquitaine and the third, Margaret, by Constance , the daughter of Alfonso VIII, king of Castile.
-Henry was only three years old and Margaret was less than a year old.
+Louis' children were all female, two by Eleanor of Aquitaine and the third, Margaret, by Constance , the daughter of Alfonso VIII, king of Castile.
+Henry was only three years old and Margaret was less than a year old. ¹

-Henry claimed the area around Toulouse in the name of his wife Eleanor of Aquitaine, At Poitiers he gathered his army and on June 24 the army began its march.
+King Henry II claimed the area around Toulouse in the name of his wife Eleanor of Aquitaine, At Poitiers he gathered his army and on June 24th the army began its march.
 He invaded the region and advanced on the city of Toulouse.
 Louis VII of France was unhappy with Henry's increasing power and took an army to Toulouse to prevent the English king entering the city.
-Henry backed down from attacking the city while Louis was inside it.
-Henry was Louis' vassal and taking the French King captive was not a good idea.
+As Henry was the vassal of King Louis he backed down from attacking the city while Louis was inside. ¹

 Henry took his army north to Normandy where Louis' brothers were attacking the border.
 Henry took several castles and cut Louis off from Paris.

-Henry held the upper hand and Louis had no choice other than sign a peace treaty.
+King Henry I held the upper hand and King Louis VII of France had no choice other than sign a peace treaty.
 It was agreed that the treaty would last until Whitsun 1160.

 It was agreed that most of the gains that Henry achieved in the last twelve months from Louis were to be reversed and as hier to Normandy Henry did homage to Louis, the French king.

-Henry II of England, Louis VII of France and Becket met at Montmirail; Becket submitted to Henry excepting only on point, and negotiations failed (7.1); a second meeting took place (7.2) at St. Leger-en-Yvelines, and a papal ultimatum served on Henry..
+Henry II of England, Louis VII of France and Thomas Becket met at Montmirail to hold peace talks.
+Becket submitted to Henry excepting only on one point, and the negotiations failed.
+A second meeting took place at St. Leger-en-Yvelines, and a papal ultimatum was served on Henry. ¹

 From the middle of July King Louis of France, Henry the Young King and Philip the count of Flanders had surrounded the city of Rouen.
-The city had held out against the war engines.
-Henry II arrived at Rouen in the middle of August to rescue the city.
-The besiegers were fearful that Henry II would invade France and the siege was lifted.
+The city held out against the war engines long enough for Henry II to arrive in the middle of August to stage a rescue.
+The besiegers were fearful that Henry II would invade France and the siege was lifted. ¹

-After a year and a half of rebellion against him, Henry II achieved peace agreements with Louis the French king and his own three sons.
-(Treaty of Falaise?)
+After a year and a half of rebellion against him, Henry II achieved peace agreements with Louis VII the French king and his own three sons.
+(Treaty of Falaise?) ¹

 Selection of references used: